-Unlucky on the Scalp, Lucky (?) on the Back (and Chest)
+Unlucky on the Scalp, Unlucky on the Back

-Besides at the gym and in the pool, I also noticed this trend among my own immediate family members and in-laws.
+Besides at the gym and in the pool, I have also noticed this trend among my own immediate family members and in-laws.
 My father has zero back hair and very little chest hair, but he had an absolutely stellar head of hair into his 60s.
-Even in his early 70s, he still has better hair than I have in my 30s and of course I have a lot more body hair then him.
-My brother-in-law is bald and has a hairy back.
-Same case with several of my current best friends.
+Even in his early 70s, he still has better hair than I have in my 30s, and of course I have a lot more body hair then him.
+My brother-in-law went bald in his 20s, and has an extremely hairy back.
+Same correlation with several of my unlucky friends.

-When I first started noticing this phenomenon, I was a big tennis (and sports in general) fan, and the two superstars of the game at the time, Andre Agassi and Pete Sampras, were both very hirsute in their bodies, but not so much on their scalps.
-Agassi used to wax his chest and back hair regularly.
-Since retiring, balding Sampras has been rumored to have had one or several hair transplants, and I would guess that his scalp would look more like his father’s if not for the transplant(s).
+When I first started noticing this phenomenon, I was a big tennis fan.
+The two superstars of the game at the time, Andre Agassi and Pete Sampras, were both very hirsute in their bodies.
+And, not surprisingly, both were balding on their scalps.
+Agassi used to wax his chest and back hair regularly, so some of his topless photos are deceptive.
+Since retiring, balding Sampras has been rumored to have had one or several hair transplants.
+I would guess that his scalp would look more like his father’s Norwood 6 one were it not for the transplant(s).

-East Asian People — Lucky on the Scalp, Unlucky (?) on the Back (and Chest)
+Lucky on the Scalp, Lucky on the Back

-Native Americans/American Indians (related to East Asians) have almost zero body hair, and not surprisingly, I have rarely seen balding native Americans.
-The one native American that I did see with major hair loss turned out to be half caucasian.
 Chinese, Japanese and Korean people (all part of the East Asian family) rarely have chest or back hair, and tend to have much less balding in comparison to other races.
+Especially at younger ages.

 It should be noted that even among Asians, there are some hirsute exceptions to this stereotype: